-I see so many rude actions almost every time I go out, and as much as I hate to admit it, I've gotten somewhat used to it.
-However, there is one place where I think people need to focus on being polite at all times, and that is at church.
+There are so many rude actions of people out in public.
+Unfortunately, it's so common most of us have gotten somewhat used to it.
+However, there is one place where people need to focus on being polite at all times, and that is at church.

 Wear Heavy Perfume

 First of all, quite a few people are allergic to fragrance, so be considerate of them and don't put it on.
-Secondly, if everyone wears his or her favorite fragrance to church, the combination could be toxic.
+Secondly, if everyone wears his or her favorite fragrance to church, the combination of a bunch of different scents could be toxic.

 Church is not the place to clip your nails or apply your makeup.
 The place to do that is at home … before you go to church.
-I find it very distracting to hear the snip-snip of a fingernail clipper or the scratching sound of an emery board in the pew behind me.
+It can be very distracting to hear the snip-snip of a fingernail clipper or the scratching sound of an emery board in the pew behind you.
+If you break a fingernail during church, wait until after the services to take care of it.

 Stand When Everyone Else Sits (or Vice Versa)